Put the Title of the Lesson Here

 You may want to just copy and paste the evaluation section of the student page into this space and add any clarifications needed for another teacher to make use of this lesson.

 Make some kind of summary statement here about the worthiness of this lesson and the importance of what it will teach.

 Credits & References

-List here the sources of any images, music or text that you're using (with permission, of course).
+List here the sources of any images, music or text that you're using.
 Provide links back to the original source.
-Say thanks to anyone who provided resources, help or inspiration.
+Say thanks to anyone who provided resources or help.

 List any books and other analog media that you used as information sources as well.